Configuration wizard for REST-only applications

 Features:

-access_tokento call on behalf of the user.
+access_tokenis required to call on behalf of the user.

-Example of Calling appform.show via PHP SDK
+Example of calling appform.show via PHP SDK

 use Bitrix24\SDK\Core\Credentials\ApplicationProfile;